7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 7. Gardening

 One-Mindful: Focus solely on the gardening task at hand, whether it’s planting, watering, or pruning.
-Notice the feel of the soil, the colors of the plants, and the sounds of nature around you, immersing yourself fully in the experience.
+Notice the feel of the soil, the colours of the plants, and the sounds of nature around you, immersing yourself fully in the experience.

 Final Thoughts & My Insights

-Understanding more about dbt mindfulness skills really is at the core of getting the most out of dbt and finding more peace and tranquility in your life.
-If you’ve been diagnosed with borderline personality disorder, bi-polar, or any other mental health conditions, you’ll find that learning these skills will be invaluable to you.
-I’m talking from experience here.
+If you’ve been diagnosed with borderline personality disorder, bipolar, or any other mental health conditions, you’ll find that learning these skills will be invaluable to you.

 FAQ